-1. Goodwill.
+MY ANSWERS: 1.
+Goodwill.
 Today, as a matter of fact.

 2. Hurricane Hugo.
 I was well inland, at the center of South Carolina, but the incoming system was so strong that it spawned tornados and damaging winds well into the Columbia area and northward all the way towards Charlotte.
 The actual storms at my parents house weren’t so bad, but we were without power for a week.
 That sucked.

 3. It made me a lot less confident with the thought of living on a coast.